The Book of Taliesyn: Touring

 Deep Purple arrived in California on 15 October 1968 and their first public appearance on American soil was at The Dating Game TV show on ABC on 17 October.
 They were the first rock band to perform on the show, where Jon Lord was one of the contestants.
 The next two days the band played live in the US for the first time as supporting act of Cream in their Goodbye tour.
 The concerts were held at the Inglewood Forum near Los Angeles, California, in front of more than 16,000 people each night.
 Recordings of those live shows were issued in 2002 as Inglewood – Live in California.
 The next gig at San Diego was the last one supporting Cream, whose management apparently did not appreciate the cheerful reaction of the audience to Deep Purple and dropped them.
 After a week of forced stop, their American manager succeeded in setting up a tour which included the San Francisco International Pop Festival and venues on the West Coast.
 This opportunity was very useful for the young musicians, who as headliners could lengthen their live shows up to 90 minutes and gained much needed experience on the road.
 This was particularly true for Blackmore, who developed and extended his guitar solos, incorporating more improvisations.

 The tour was a success and Deep Purple's popularity in the US received another boost from a TV appearance at Playboy After Dark alongside Hugh Hefner on 23 October 1968.
 The band had become a much requested act and more dates were added on the East Coast till the end of the year, including a two nights gig at the Fillmore East with Creedence Clearwater Revival and the James Cotton Blues Band, and Christmas holiday shows at the famous Electric Circus club in New York.

 In late December, the band managers Tony Edwards and John Coletta booked some studio time in New York to record a new single, after the relative failure of "Kentucky Woman" and "River Deep, Mountain High".
-The band recorded the cover of Ben E. King's song "Oh No No No" and tried "Lay Lady Lay" by Bob Dylan and "Glory Road" by Neil Diamond, without satisfying results.
-The record label did not publish those recordings and a surviving take of "Oh No No No" can be heard only in the 2000 remastered edition of The Book of Taliesyn.
+The band recorded a cover of Mike Condello's song "Oh No" and tried "Lay Lady Lay" by Bob Dylan and "Glory Road" by Neil Diamond, without satisfying results.
+The record label did not publish those recordings, but a surviving take of "Oh No" sourced from Nick Simper's own acetate can be heard on the 2000 remastered edition of The Book of Taliesyn.
+The track on the remaster is titled "Oh No No No", but Ben E. King is misattributed as the original artist while "Russell/Leander" are mistakenly credited for songwriting.